marenamat/ietf-draft-marenamat-idr-scrub-bgp-origin/draft-marenamat-idr-scrub-bgp-origin.md

-Unless explicitly configured by a network operator to do otherwise, if the ORIGIN attribute is malformed or absent, BGP speakers SHOULD accept such UPDATE message and replace the ORIGIN attribute by a value of 0 (IGP).
+Unless explicitly configured by a network operator to do otherwise, if the ORIGIN attribute is malformed or absent, BGP speakers SHOULD accept such UPDATE message.
+In such case, before the path attributes are processed any further:

+- If the ORIGIN attribute is absent, the BGP speaker MUST add a new ORIGIN attribute with the value of 0 (IGP).
+- If the ORIGIN attribute length is not 1, the BGP speaker MUST replace that attribute with a new ORIGIN attribute with the value of 0 (IGP).
+- If the ORIGIN attribute value is not 0 (IGP), the BGP speaker SHOULD rewrite that value to 0 (IGP).

+The BGP speaker SHOULD allow logging the original ORIGIN attribute value.

 Per the above specification, this document updates
 {{Section 7.1 of -bgp-update-error-handling}}